damianpolak/sudoku-click2/README.md

 - Sometimes when player click back then we can see rotate animation
 - When put many wrong values in one field and back then it launch animation
 - ~~Currently available type number in field where is properly or initial number~~
+- When restart application and continue then game level is set to master
+- Slow board click on iOS
+- Notes/Value input mode should be cleared after new game, restart or continue

 ## Options section: